 The full moon can affect people in different ways.
 Does the full moon affect our sleep?
 How about the cycles of the moon?
 A lot of disorders seem to follow the phases of the moon.
-While the moon is full, some people may suffer from insomnia, nightmares, weird dreams, and some people even sleepwalk.
-There is one more fascinating fact that some people sleep better when the moon is full, even if its shine falls into their faces.
+While the moon is full, some people may suffer from insomnia, nightmares, strange dreams, and some people even sleepwalk.
+There is one more interesting fact that some people sleep better when the moon is full, even if its shine falls into their faces.

 Incoming search terms: